List open files.

 Lsof doesn't produce all fields for every process or file set, only those that are available.
 Some fields are mutually exclusive: file device characters and file major/minor device numbers; file inode number and protocol name; file name and stream identification; file size and offset.
 One or the other member of these mutually exclusive sets will appear in field output, but not both.

 Normally lsof ends each field with a NL (012) character.
-The 0 (zero) field identifier character may be specified to change the field terminator character to a NUL (000).
-A NUL terminator may be easier to process with xargs (1), for example, or with programs whose quoting mechanisms may not easily cope with the range of characters in the field output.
+The 0 (zero) field identifier character can be specified to change the field terminator character to a NUL (000).
+A NUL terminator can be easier to process with xargs (1), for example, or with programs whose quoting mechanisms can not easily cope with the range of characters in the field output.
 When the NUL field terminator is in use, lsof ends each process and file set with a NL (012).

 The second aid is a set of sample scripts that process field output, written in awk, Perl 4, and Perl 5.
 They're located in the scripts subdirectory of the lsof distribution.